Jewelry Alloys

 Vickers Hardness (HV0.5):130130

-Pro Tip: 950PtRu has a greater tendency to form porosity during casting than most other alloys, but this is easily healed through Hot Isostatic Pressing (HIP).
+Pro Tip: 950PtRu has a greater tendency to form internal porosity during casting over other alloys.
+But this is easily healed through our Hot Isostatic Pressing (HIP) process that not only improves internal porosity but saves time on the bench through denser and more uniform microstructure in the metal .

 Platinum 95% Cobalt 5%

-950 Platinum Cobalt (950PtCo) is unmatched for filling fine cross-sections and design details.
-PtCo has the greatest molten flow capability of any platinum jewelry alloys on the market and has good hardness of 135 Vickers.
-Its color has a slight blue hue compared to 950PtRu.
+950 Platinum Cobalt (950PtCo) is unmatched for filling fine cross-sections and design details such as filigree or latticework.
+PtCo has the greatest molten flow capability of any platinum jewelry alloy on the market; it flows at a lower temperature and can fill fine details better than PtRu.
+Also being platinum, it has a good hardness of 135 Vickers and good wear resistance.
+It should be noted that Platinum Cobalt has a slight blue hue compared to 950PtRu.

 As-Cast Properties